 Several Inner Core municipalities requested a study about the potential of coordinated ferry service in Boston Harbor.
 This request was initially provided by municipal representatives from Winthrop and Quincy.
-Other Inner Core municipalities, including Chelsea and Revere, have expressed interest in this topic as well.
+Other Inner Core municipalities, including Chelsea, Revere, and Medford have expressed interest in this topic as well.

-Some of the topics of interest to these communities, which might be covered in this study, are:
+Some of the topics of interest to these communities are: